-PEOSH RECORDING AND REPORTING OCCUPATIONAL INJURIES AND ILLNESSES
+PEOSH RECORDING & REPORTING INJURIES & ILLNESSES FOR FIRE & EMS

-February 1st is the deadline to tabulate the Log of Work-Related Injuries and Illnesses (NJOSH-300).
+February $1^{\rm st}$ is the deadline to tabulate the Log of Work-Related Injuries and Illnesses (NJOSH-300).
 The Summary Log (NJOSH-300A) must be posted in a visible area for each establishment, where notices to employees are posted, from February 1 to April 30 of each year.

 New Jersey requires public employers to record certain work-related injuries and illnesses.
-In addition, certain serious injuries must be reported directly to New Jersey PEOSH within specified timeframes.
+In addition, certain serious injuries to employees must be reported directly to New Jersey PEOSH within specified timeframes.
+'Employees' include career, on-call, and volunteer firefighters, EMS, and administrative staff.
 Helpful resources to help understand the recording and reporting rules are available at NJ PEOSH Recording and Reporting Occupational Injuries and Illness Standard.
 NJ PEOSH adopted and enforces the OSHA Recordkeeping Laws and Regulations 29 CFR 1904.
-The MSI Video Briefing provides additional guidance.
+The Video Briefing provides additional guidance.